CORE-forge/coresoi/README.md

 [![R-CMD-check](https://github.com/CORE-forge/coresoi/actions/workflows/check-standard.yaml/badge.svg)](https://github.com/CORE-forge/coresoi/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+`coresoi` is a product of the project CO.R.E.- Corruption risk indicators in emergency, financed by the EU Commission, as part of the Internal Police Security Fund (ISF-P) program.

-The goal of `coresoi` is to provide a *sandbox* environment for researchers and anti-corruption analysts to interact with the indicators we’ve designed.
+The goal of `coresoi` is to provide a *sandbox* environment for researchers and anti-corruption analysts to interact with the indicators of corruption risk in public procurement over emergencies we’ve designed.
 We also offer mock data extracted from [dati.anticorruzione](https://dati.anticorruzione.it/index.html#/home) to aid in their analysis.
-Our hope is that this platform will facilitate and make more effective their efforts in fighting corruption and promote greater transparency in government.
+Our hope is that this platform will promote greater transparency in government, by helping researchers and anti-corruption analysts to make their efforts in fighting corruption more effective.

 ## Installation